 Now, when you have an audience, viewers of your channel it is time to turn them into subscribers.
 It is quite obvious what is the biggest thing with grabbing subscribers so make sure that you have really, I mean really high-quality content.
 If your content sucks people won’t really care.

-Subscribers are the main asset of your YouTube channel and as soon as you post a new video, the majority of your subscribers will watch it right away and you will have those initial views which are most important for YouTube algorithm.
+Subscribers are the main asset of your YouTube channel and as soon as you post a new video, the majority of your subscribers will watch it right away and you will have those initial views which are most important for the YouTube algorithm.

-If your videos are good enough, then most people will do subscribe on their own but still, I never assume that my viewer can read my mind and I like to ask for likes and subscription at the end of the video and so should you.
+If your videos are good enough, then most people will do subscribe on their own but still, I never assume that my viewer can read my mind and I like to ask for likes and subscriptions at the end of the video and so should you.

-Add subscription button “click here to subscribe” to encourage users to subscribe – the key is to make it as easy as possible.
+Add the subscription button “click here to subscribe” to encourage users to subscribe – the key is to make it as easy as possible.

 Likes are very important.
 The more likes (and dislikes :))you get, the more engagement your video will have.
 The higher the engagement, the more Youtube’s algorithm will promote your video and suggest to other people.

 As a result, you will get more viewers and hopefully more subscribers.
 You can use this simple trick to increase YouTube subscribers.